ebzzry/ebzzry.github.io/src/gpg-ssh-kde.md

 difference between a loose-fitting glove, and one that fits snugly.

 This quick tutorial will go over the steps on how to go about it.
-To accommodate everyone, I'll still go about how to install and configure all the necessary components.
+To accommodate everyone, I’ll still go about how to install and configure all the necessary components.

 ## Prerequisites